 Dharana (focus, gathering attentiveness) and dhyána (deeper meditation) are related, and not always easily discerned from one another.

-Mental mantra repetition is used for some forms of meditation.
-The word 'mantra is derived from the verbal root 'man', which means 'think'.
-Mantra yoga often involves sound, word, or phrase that is repeated and is believed to have great powers to elevate and in time purify and rescue the mind (for a while) into another level.
+The word mantra is derived from the verbal root 'man', which means 'think' (and is also in manas, "mind").
+The suffix -tra, means tools or instruments.
+So a literal translation is "instrument of thought".
+Mantra yoga often involves sound, word, or phrase that is repeated and is believed to have great powers to elevate and in time purify and rescue the mind (for a while) into another level - if the mantras are suitable and carefully chosen and the practice is fine.
+There is a vast body of knowledge in these matters (WP, "Mantra").

 Mantra can be practiced aloud and whispered.
 But the most profound effect on the mind comes from silent repetition of mantra, that is, 'japa'.
 Manu Samhita says something that could apply just poetically (not accurately) to the drift of increased efficaciousness as we move from loud to whispered and on to silent mantra repetition (japa):